 The most glaring reason for the warning is that the path is very narrow and largely in disrepair.
 It’s a squeeze to fit 2 people side by side on the paved path and large portions are missing, crumbling, or eroding.
 The erosion makes it easy to slip off the side of the path.
 The mountain goes up on one side and down on the other.
 So, be sure to keep your kids close to the sidewall and not the cliff.

-For more good news, although it is primarily uphill, the assent is not very strenuous.
-Although there are a couple benches along the way, we didn’t have to take many breaks at all.
+Although it is primarily uphill, the assent is not very strenuous.
+There are several benches along the way, but we thankfully didn’t have to take many breaks at all.
 I usually take about 20 breaks per trail (I wish that was an exaggeration).
 Here, we only took 1 or 2.

-Along the way, there are gorgeous mountain views that are absolutely picture perfect.
+As you ascend the trail, you will come across gorgeous mountain views that are absolutely picture perfect.
 In a few sections you will have to dodge family photographers, if you aren’t stopping for a photo yourself.

 Once you reach the waterfall, you cross over the sweetest little bridge.
 Because the waterfall is bi-level, it falls once, flows under the bridge and then falls again.